pellcorp/creality-wiki/docs/faq.md

 So Simple AF will likely never integrate nozzle macros directly nto the base product as most mounts and probes have no options for nozzle wipes or they only work with changes to slicer settings and faulty regions in bed meshes which I just don't want to deal with, however a couple of community members have contributed solutions you can use.

+!!! danger

+    Do not use a nozzle wiper with a rear mounted probe, there is a strong likelihood of destroying the probe or damaging the printer

 ### Purcell Nozzle Wipe

 You can find the advanced_nozzle_cleaner.cfg file at <https://www.printables.com/model/1023575-advanced-nozzle-wiper-for-creality-k1-series>,